11 Different Professional Degree Types (With Jobs List)

-Getting your bachelor's degree typically takes four years.
+Typically, getting your bachelor's degree takes four years.
 Most schools require you to select a major by the end of your second year.
-If you know the career you want to pursue, you can choose a major that will teach you the appropriate information and skills and prepare you for the next steps in the professional degree path.
+If you know the career you wish to pursue, choose a major that can teach you the skills and prepare you for the next steps in the professional degree path.

 2. Take a professional degree admissions exam

-The specific professional admissions exam you take depends on the degree you are pursuing.
+The specific professional admissions exam you take depends on the degree you're pursuing.
 There are different entrance tests based on each degree type, including the following:

 3. Get your master's degree

 Many careers require or have higher earning potential with the completion of a master's program.
-If you are pursuing a doctoral degree, you may either bypass or earn your master's degree during your doctoral or Ph.D. program depending on the school.
+If you're pursuing a doctoral degree, you may bypass or earn your master's degree during your doctoral or Ph.D. program, depending on the school.
 Master's programs usually take one to two years to complete.